luismiguelcasadodiaz/Datanauts_ML/Data_Cleaning.md

 # Merge sunspots into Kp_index File

-Both files, kp & sunspot, have a common column name `date`. it will be the key to joiniing the data frames on it.
+Both files, kp & sunspot, have a common column name `date`. it will be the key to joining the data frames on it.

 ```python